SIBarcodeNetwork/ReadtheDocsMaster/Docs/pcr_plates.rst

 .. figure:: /images/edit_cocktails.png
   :align: center

-Attaching and scoring gel images:
+Attaching and Scoring Gel Images:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Gel images can be attached to all types of plates at various points in the pipeline.
 If attaching a gel (or gels) when creating a new plate click the "Attach GEL image" button found in the toolbar of the plate.
 When attaching a gel or gels to an existing plate, click "GEL images" in the plate's toolbar.
 In both cases the "Edit Gel Images" window will appear.
 Click "Add", then browse to find the image or image files to be attached.
 Geneious will accept images in JPEG, GIF, PNG, and TIFF formats.
 Notes can also be added each gel image at this point.